hamishcoleman/thinkpad-ec/README.md

   different architecture to the original "classic" thinkpad models).

-* Informations about the IT8518E embedded Controller for Thinkpad X130e can be found in [this thread](https://github.com/leecher1337/thinkpad-Lx30-ec/issues/5).
+* Informations about the IT8518E embedded Controller for Thinkpad X130e can be found in the [thinkpad-E130-ec project](https://github.com/leecher1337/thinkpad-E130-ec).

 Step-by-step instructions:
 --------------------------